garrettjoecox/scriptserver-event/README.md

 // Registers the event 'start' to the following function server.on('start', event => {

-  // Timestamp of when server finish loading console.log(event.timestamp);
+  // Timestamp of when server finished loading console.log(event.timestamp);
 });
 ```